opencv/opencv/modules/gpu/doc/feature_detection_and_description.rst

     :param keypoints: The output vector of keypoints.

-The function performs nonmax supression if needed and returns final count of keypoints.
+The function performs non-max suppression if needed and returns final count of keypoints.